EPprivate/private_repo/v2/README_V2.md

 - **Grammar Error** ![grammar error](https://resources.jetbrains.com/help/img/idea/2022.2/grazie.icons.grammarError.svg) - defines grammar mistakes.
 - **Typo** ![typo](https://resources.jetbrains.com/help/img/idea/2022.2/app.general.inspectionsTypos.svg) - defines spelling mistakes and typos.

-These indicators can help you to define the cause behind the problem and develop a strategy to fix the error.
+These markings can help you to define the cause behind the problem.
+Before proceeding to the next step, it is a good practice to review the errors to develop a strategy for a fix.

 ## Resolve an error